Anomaly indicators for topological orders with $U(1)$ and time-reversal symmetry: Anomaly indicators for systems with symmetry

-for some (unique) Abelian anyon $f$, where $M_{ab}$ is defined by \beq M_{ab}=\frac{S^*_{ab}S_{11}}{S_{1a}S_{1b}} \eeq Here $1$ denotes the identity anyon, $S$ denotes the $S$-matrix, and $^*$ denotes complex conjugation.
-The matrix $M_{ab}$ is known as the ``monodromy scalar.''
-When the monodromy scalar is a $U(1)$ phase, it can be written as \beq M_{ab}= e^{i\theta_{a,b}}\ , \eeq where $\theta_{a,b}=\theta_{b,a}$ has the physical interpretation (see Eq.~39 of \cite{barkeshli1}) of being equal to the \emph{mutual statistics} for a process in which anyon $b$ makes a counterclockwise circuit around anyon $a$.
-Recall also that for a bosonic topological order $\C$, the $S$ matrix is unitary and symmetric, and we also have $S_{1a}=\frac{d_a}{D}$ for any $a$.
+for some unique\footnote{The uniqueness of $f$ was not explicitly stated in Ref.~\onlinecite{barkeshli1}, but follows immediately from the unitarity of the $S$-matrix.} Abelian anyon $f$, where $M_{ab}$ is defined by \beq M_{ab}=\frac{S^*_{ab}S_{11}}{S_{1a}S_{1b}}\ . \eeq Here $1$ denotes the identity anyon, $S$ denotes the $S$-matrix, and $^*$ denotes complex conjugation.
+The matrix $M_{ab}$ is known as the ``monodromy scalar component.''
+When $M_{ab}$ is a $U(1)$ phase, it can be written as \beq M_{ab}= e^{i\theta_{a,b}}\ , \eeq where $\theta_{a,b}=\theta_{b,a}$ has the physical interpretation (see Eq.~39 of \cite{barkeshli1}) of being equal to the \emph{mutual statistics} for a process in which anyon $b$ makes a counterclockwise circuit around anyon $a$.
+Recall also that for a bosonic topological order $\C$, the $S$ matrix is unitary and symmetric, and $S_{1a}=\frac{d_a}{D}$ for any $a$.

-We can apply this theorem to topological orders with $U(1)$ symmetry by choosing $\phi_a= -2\pi q_a$.
-In this case the Abelian anyon $f$ satisfies \beq e^{i2\pi q_a}= M_{af}\ \eeq and, since $M_{af}= e^{i\theta_{a,f}}$, the Abelian anyon $f$ appearing here is exactly the $2\pi$ flux anyon that we have been discussing.
+We now apply this theorem to topological orders with $U(1)$ symmetry by choosing the function $\phi_a$ to be $\phi_a= -2\pi q_a$.
+In this case the Abelian anyon $f$ satisfies \beq e^{i2\pi q_a}= M_{af}\ \eeq and, since $M_{af}= e^{i\theta_{a,f}}$, the Abelian anyon $f$ appearing here is exactly the $2\pi$ flux anyon mentioned above.
+This proves our first claim: for any bosonic topological order $\C$ with $U(1)$ symmetry, there exists a unique Abelian anyon $f$ satisfying Eq.~\eqref{eq:AB-phase}.

 Next, consider the Kronecker delta function $\delta_{bf}$ on $\C$, which is equal to one if the anyon $b$ is equal to the flux anyon $f$ and equal to zero otherwise.
 The theorem quoted above allows us to write $\delta_{bf}$ in the form \beq \delta_{bf} = \frac{1}{D}\sum_{a\in\C}d_a S_{ab} e^{i2\pi q_a} \ . \eeq This can be checked by plugging in for $e^{i2\pi q_a}$ from Eq.~\eqref{eq:monodromy} and using the unitarity of the $S$ matrix, combined with the fact that $d_f=1$ (since $f$ is Abelian by the theorem quoted above).
 Using this expression for $\delta_{bf}$, it is now easy to construct $\td{\eta}_3$: